ChrisLGit/WarehouseSimulator/CONTRIBUTING.md

 ### Getting started
-You can fork the project on your repository, clone it to your computer and open it in unreal engine.
+You can clone the project on your repository open it in unreal engine.
+Make sure you clone the Develop branch of the project as it is the most up to date version that the developement team is working on.
+After you clone it you are able to play test it and submit bugs and improvements.

 ## Working in the issues tab